How to Deliver Mid-Life Career Reviews: A Human Resources Guide

 How to Conduct Mid-Life Career Reviews: A Guide for Line Managers

-This BITC toolkit is a guide for line managers to implement and manage a mid-life career review for older workers.
+BITC’s How to Conduct Mid-Life Career Reviews: A Guide for Line Managers toolkit is a guide for line managers to implement and manage a mid-life career review for older workers.

 BITC has produced a wide range of other toolkits and factsheets designed to help organisations retain, retrain and recruit older workers.
 These include The Mid-Life MOT: Getting Started toolkit and the Look, Listen, Act: Getting Started on Age toolkit.